gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 }
 ```

-What our effect handler didn’t know the “fallback name” synchronously?
+What if our effect handler didn’t know the “fallback name” synchronously?
 What if we wanted to fetch it from a database?

 It turns out, we can call `resume with` asynchronously from our effect handler without making any changes to `getName` or `makeFriends`: